We want to help you to understand health insurance so you can make the most of your health plan.

 Preferred Provider Organization (PPO): A system in which a payer negotiates lower prices with certain doctors and hospitals.
 Patients who go to a preferred (or in-network) provider get a higher benefit-for example, 90 percent or 100 percent coverage of their costs-than patients who go outside the network.

-Premium: The fee paid to a health insurance carrier by an enrolled company or individual, normally on a monthly basis, for the delivery and financing of healthcare services to the employees or the individual, and their dependents enrolled in the plan.
+Premium: The fee paid to a health insurance carrier by an enrolled company or individual, normally monthly, for the delivery and financing of healthcare services to the employees or the individual, and their dependents enrolled in the plan.

 Preventive Care: Care received to help prevent or detect illness before it occurs, such as routine physicals, well baby care, annual gynecological exams, etc.

-Primary Care Physician (PCP): A physician (M.D. – Medical Doctor or D.O. – Doctor of Osteopathic Medicine) who directly provides or coordinates a range of healthcare services for a patient.
+Primary Care Physician (PCP): A physician (M.D. – Medical Doctor or D.O. – Doctor of Osteopathic Medicine) or Physician Assistant who directly provides or coordinates a range of healthcare services for a patient.

 Provider: A supplier of healthcare services like a hospital, nursing home, lab, or physician.